openai/openai-python/README.md

 pip install python-dotenv
 ```

-### How to obtain your OpenAi API Key.
+## How to obtain your OpenAi API Key.

-To obtain an OpenAI API key, follow these steps:
+*To obtain an OpenAI API key, follow these steps:
+Remember that your API key is a secret!
+Do not share it with others or expose it in any client-side code (browsers, apps).
+Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable (.env file) or key management service.*

 1. **Sign Up**: Go to the [OpenAI website](https://www.openai.com/) and sign up for an account if you don't already have one.
 2. **Login**: Once logged in, navigate to the API section.
 3. **Generate Key**: Click on "API keys" and then "Create API Key."
 A new key will be generated and displayed.
 4. **Save the Key**: Copy and securely store the API key.
 You will use this key to authenticate your requests to the OpenAI API.

-For more details, visit the [OpenAI API documentation](https://beta.openai.com/docs/).

-## How to Use the OpenAI Python Library

-### How to use the OpenAI code in a python script.
+## How to use the OpenAI Python Library code in a script.

-The full API of this library can be found in [api.md](api.md).
+The full API of this library can be found in [api.md](https://github.com/openai/openai-python/blob/main/api.md).

 While you can provide an `api_key` keyword argument, we recommend using [python-dotenv](https://pypi.org/project/python-dotenv/) to be able to use OpenAi API Keys in your script.